gsa-oes/office-of-evaluation-sciences/_resources/5-general-resources.md

 OES sends out regular newsletters with upcoming events, recent project results, and other news. <a href="https://goo.gl/forms/VgSGvpAZZn61oxy62" target="_blank">Subscribe to our newsletter.</a>

 ### 2024
+- <a class="usa-link usa-link--external" href="https://content.govdelivery.com/accounts/USGSA/bulletins/3c034e4" target="_blank">December 2024: The Office of Evaluation Sciences is hiring!</a>

 - <a class="usa-link usa-link--external" href="https://content.govdelivery.com/accounts/USGSA/bulletins/3b4bc1a" target="_blank">September 2024: Announcing our newest portfolio: Pandemic relief and economic recovery</a>

 - <a class="usa-link usa-link--external" href="https://content.govdelivery.com/accounts/USGSA/bulletins/3ad1811" target="_blank">August 2024: Building evidence to help support the prevention of homelessness and housing instability</a>